adityapk00/zecwallet-light-cli/README.md

 ## Privacy
 * While all the keys and transaction detection happens on the client, the server can learn what blocks contain your shielded transactions.
 * The server also learns other metadata about you like your ip address etc...
+* Also remember that t-addresses don't provide any privacy protection.

 ## Notes:
 * The wallet connects to the mainnet by default.
 To connect to testnet, please pass `--server https://lightd-test.zecwallet.co:443`